selwynpolit/d9book/book/debugging.md

 ```

-You can also use `nc`  and `netstat` but they is not quite as informative:
+You can also use `nc`  and `netstat`, but they are not quite as informative:

 ```bash
 $ nc -z localhost 9003